kendru/learn-cljs/content/section-0/lesson-3-building-blocks.md

 3. Hexidecimal integer starts with leading `0x`
 4. Float
 5. Float with an exponent
-6. Float with a sign and and exponent with a sign
+6. Float with a sign and exponent with a sign

 ### Strings

 Strings, like numbers, use JavaScript primitives.
 However, ClojureScript's string syntax is more restricted than JavaScript's.
-Notably, strings _must_ be contained in double quotes, since ClojuseScript uses single quotes for other purposes.
+Notably, strings _must_ be contained in double quotes, since ClojureScript uses single quotes for other purposes.
 Double quotes and other special characters are escaped with a backslash.